Notes for Using R

 The Mod and abs functions both return the length (modulus) of the number, and Arg returns the argument (phase).

-Functions for complex numbers
+Functions for Complex Numbers

 All of the standard transcendental functions may be applied to complex numbers as well as to real numbers, such as sin, cos, exp, log, etc. A function specific to complex numbers is Conj, which returns the complex conjugate of the number: